-Our men’s sober living program is led by Executive Director Susan Stader, a Licensed Professional Counselor and Licensed Clinical Addictions Specialist.
+Our men’s recovery program is led by Executive Director Susan Stader, a Licensed Professional Counselor and Licensed Clinical Addictions Specialist.
 Susan is supported by a professional and caring staff that includes certified substance abuse counselors and peer support specialists, case managers, life skills consultants, and a jobs coordinator.
 Residents have 24-hour onsite access to staff to ensure they are fully integrated in Next Step’s highly structured recovery community.

 Our team includes all of our residents who live and work together in our supportive recovery community.
 Men who are farther along in their recovery process serve as mentors to newer residents, and every resident has an AA or NA sponsor who supports them in their 12-step work.